-In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses on Financial Instruments (Topic 326), which replaces the current GAAP incurred loss impairment methodology with one that reflects expected credit losses, and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
+In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses on Financial Instruments (Topic 326), which replaces the current GAAP incurred loss impairment methodology with one that reflects expected credit losses, and requires consideration of current conditions and reasonable and supportable forecasts to inform credit loss estimates.
 The guidance is effective for annual reporting periods beginning after December 15, 2022.
-The University is currently evaluating the impact this will have on the consolidated financial statements.
+The University adopted ASU 2016-13 for the fiscal year ended July 31, 2024 with no material impact on the consolidated financial statements.